heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 ### Section 4.

-"Lot" means any nmnbered plot of land shown upon the recorded subdivision map of the property.
+"Lot" means any numbered plot of land shown upon the recorded subdivision map of the property.
 The term does not apply to areas designated on the map as "Open Space".

 ### Section 5.

 "Common Area" means all real and personal property owned by the Association for the common use and enjoyment of the owners.
-The common area to be owned by the Association at the time of the conveyance of the first Joi was the areas designated on the subdivision map as "Open Space Tracts A, B and C", and the signs located at both entrances to tl1e property.
+The common area to be owned by the Association at the time of the conveyance of the first lot was the areas designated on the subdivision map as "Open Space Tracts A, B and C", and the signs located at both entrances to the property.

 ### Section 6.